 Aviva Stadium – National stadium

 It is also one of the host venues for Euro 2028, which will be played in the UK and Ireland.
-The ground is located a mile south of the Dublin city centre and will be one of the most popular destinations for visiting supporters when the tournament gets underway in four years’ time.
+The ground is located a mile south of the Dublin city centre and will be one of the most popular destinations for visiting supporters when the tournament gets underway in four years.

 Dalymount Park – Home of Bohemians

 Bohemians have played their home matches at Dalymount Park since 1901.
 It is an old-fashioned ground with its major redevelopment project in the late 1990s.
-These renovations which cost north of £1 million, saw the old main stand replaced.
+These renovations, which cost north of £1 million, saw the old main stand replaced.

 It was announced in February 2024 that the Dublin City Council gave the green light for Bohemians’ planning application to build a new stadium that will cost more than €40 million and hold over 8,000 spectators.
 It is expected that the new facility will be ready for the 2027 season.

 Dalymount Park is a venue with significant history as well.
-Back in 1957, 48,000 fans came to watch Ireland play England – which remains the ground’s record attendance.
+Back in 1957, 48,000 fans came to watch Ireland play England, which remains the ground’s record attendance.
 The significant investment being put into this stadium, along with its long history of holding high-profile international matches, means that it is a ground definitely worth visiting.

 Richmond Park – Home of St Patrick’s Athletic

 In the early 20th century, the British Army used Richmond Barracks as a “recreational area”, which is the same land where Richmond Park, home of St Patrick’s Athletic, now sits.
-It is unique ground that is located behind terraced housing in the suburb of Inchicore.
+It is a unique ground that is located behind terraced housing in the suburb of Inchicore.

 Tallaght Stadium – Home of Shamrock Rovers